LavirtheWhiolet/self-bootstrap/README.md

     ruby peg2rb.rb input-grammar > output-parser

+or, if you have installed this package as described in [How to install](#install):

+    peg2rb input-grammar > output-parser

 where `input-grammar` is a file with the input grammar description and `output-parser` is a file which the output parser is to be written to.

 The program exits with [status](http://en.wikipedia.org/wiki/Exit_status) 0 if the parser is generated successfully and with non-zero status otherwise.